vlayer-xyz/vlayer/book/src/getting-started/first-steps.md

 VLAYER_API_TOKEN=...
 ```

-> ❗️ It is important to note that the JWT token is valid for 24 hours after which you will need to
+> ❗️ It is important to note that the JWT token is valid for 1 year after which you will need to
 >    generate a new token to continue developing using vlayer.

 > ❗️ We are currently rolling out JWT-based authentication in all of our services,